 Holy fireworks!
 Liv Constantine’s The Senator’s Wife fires on all cylinders with enigmatic characters that propel an explosive political thriller.
 Importantly, let’s start with politics.
 Is it a part of the story?
 Absolutely!
 Is it overdone?
 A political plot that is boarding unbelievable?
 No, and it is glorious.
 Equally important, politics play critical pieces in the story but never does it overburden the plot.
 It serves up the perfect setting.

 Contrary to my regular opinion, it is perfect as just that- the setting.
-It doesn’t become its character because it shouldn’t.
+It doesn’t become its own character because it shouldn’t.
 That would get in the way of a twisted experience.

-Kicking off with the tragic death of Sloane and Wit’s spouses and then skips two years to drop you into the deep end.
+The Senator’s Wife kicks off with the tragic death of Sloane and Wit’s spouses and then skips two years to drop you into the deep end.

 From there, the characters and their stories carry The Senator’s Wife.
 Again, they are written and play out perfectly.
 Between this cast of possibly inscrutable, possibly angelic characters, a sense of dread and desperation to know what happens next builds.
 Not only will your urgency grow, but also a million theories that all make perfect sense are all excellent ideas, but don’t touch what knocks you upside the head.
 Coincidentally, the characters might hit each other upside the head, and I was there for it.